 - This cuts off the blood supply to the hemorrhoid and it will begin to shrivel.

-- The procedure is virtually painless, and it is almost always quite effective.
+- The procedure is virtually painless, and it is usually quite effective.

 Infrared Coagulation (IRC)

-This technique uses infrared light, which is used in order to coagulate the small vessels found in a hemorrhoid, and so can be quite useful in smaller and also less serious cases.
-This is generally carried out in an office or even an outpatient clinic, and is accompanied by minimal discomfort.
+This technique uses infrared light, which is used to coagulate the small vessels found in a hemorrhoid, and so can be quite useful in smaller and less extreme cases.
+This is generally carried out in an office or perhaps an outpatient clinic, and is accompanied by minimal discomfort.

-The unusual situation when less invasive steps are inadequate to control a patient's symptoms, a surgical procedure may be required.
-These are more involved procedures, and tend to be accompanied by more pain and disability, so they need to be reserved for only the most serious cases.
-Make certain that you talk about the risks and benefits of these procedures with your physician prior to consenting to one of these surgical procedures.
+The unusual situation when less invasive measures are inadequate to control a patient's symptoms, a surgical procedure may be necessary.
+These are more involved procedures, and are generally associated with more pain and disability, so they need to be reserved for only the most serious cases.
+Make sure that you talk about the risks and benefits of these procedures with your physician prior to consenting to one of these surgical procedures.

 Harmonic Scalpel Treatments

-This type of hemorrhoid removal uses a special scalpel that works with ultrasound ocean.
-The actual scalpel is used to remove the hemorrhoid and the blood vessels are automatically cauterized.
-This is considered to be an almost bloodless procedure and is typically recommended for large hemorrhoids or perhaps for people who are very painful.
+This kind of hemorrhoid removal makes use of a special scalpel that works with ultrasound ocean.
+The actual scalpel is used in order to remove the hemorrhoid and the blood vessels are automatically cauterized.
+This is considered to be an almost bloodless procedure and is typically recommended for large hemorrhoids or for those that are very painful.

 Hemorrhoids Causes, Symptoms and Treatment